 When considering residential PABI services, the VR counselor must consult with the Central Office program specialist for physical disabilities.
 The VR counselor must have approval from the Central Office program specialist for physical disabilities before including residential PABI as a purchased service on an IPE or IPE amendment.

-The MSC or medical services technician (MST) must issue all service authorizations for residential PABI services.

-Procedure
+Purchasing Post-Acute Brain Injury Services

+A contract exception must be granted to purchase residential PABI services.
+Refer to D-210-2: Process for Exceptions to Non-Hospital Contracts.

 When referring a customer to PABI, the VR counselor sends a packet to the MSC.
 The procedure for the MSC or MST to coordinate residential or nonresidential PABI services for eligible VR customers is as follows.

+The MSC or medical services technician (MST) must issue all service authorizations for residential PABI services.